From Solo Practitioners to Coordinated Care: The Next Phase of Holistic Health

 Case Study: Coordinated Care in Practice

-Consider a client struggling with chronic fatigue, stress, and digestive issues.
-In a solo practice model, each practitioner might work independently, leading to fragmented care.
+Imagine a client dealing with chronic fatigue, stress, and digestive problems.
+In a solo practice, each practitioner might work alone, which can lead to care that feels disconnected.

 In a coordinated network, the client receives: